perryhook/MachineLearningOctave/README.txt

 This code is written in GNU Octave.

-If you want quickly find where I have written code, you can look at the pdf describing the exercise.
+If you want to quickly find where I have written code, you can look at the pdf describing the exercise.
 Near the top is a list of the files.
 Ones marked with a * are ones where I had to implement